hexcowboy/saloon/README.md

 The Docker container is compatible with X11.
 You just need to set your local XServer to listen on 127.0.0.1.

 > *⚠️ All of the following setups disable access control on your X Server.
-Disabling access control allows outside connections to connect to your X Server.
-This is insecure if you allow network connections from the internet or from an untrusted network.
-Make sure your are on a secure network, like your home network, if you decide to use these instructions.*
+Make sure your X Server cannot be accessed by any untrusted networks.*

 <details>
   <summary>macOS Setup</summary>